-Prior to settlement, the original prairies of this area were maintained by frequent wildfires.
-During settlement these wildfires were all but eliminated and, in the absence of fire, native prairie plants were gradually replaced by a jack pine-oak forest.
-Since the State purchased Crex, efforts have been underway to restore the prairie.
+Prior to settlement, the original brush prairies, or “barrens”, of this area were maintained by frequent wildfires.
+During settlement, these wildfires were all but eliminated.
+In the absence of fire native prairie plants were gradually replaced by a jack pine-oak forest.
+Since the State purchased Crex, efforts have been underway to restore the barrens habitat.

-Approximately 7,000 acres of prairie have been restored through the use of fire.
-This area is a good example of a restored prairie.
-Controlled burns were used to kill the brush and trees thus allowing the prairie plants, which require full sunlight, to grow.
-The "openness" of this prairie habitat is what makes it so productive for water fowl and prairie grouse.
+Approximately 7,000 acres of barrens have been restored through prescribed fire.
+Controlled burns are used to invigorate native plant communities, which require full sunlight to grow.
+The "openness" of this barrens habitat is what makes it so productive for waterfowl and other grassland nesting birds.

-The restored prairies must be burned every few years to keep the brush and trees from shading out the prairie vegetation.
-An average of 3,500 acres are burned annually to maintain the restored prairies.
-Spring is the primary burning season but prescribed burns are conducted whenever conditions permit.
+The restored barrens must be burned every few years to keep the brush and trees from shading out the native vegetation.
+An average of 3,500 acres are burned annually to maintain the restored barrens.
+Spring is the primary burning season, but prescribed burns are conducted whenever conditions permit.

 (Turn right on Main Dike Road, proceed 2 miles and turn left onto West Refuge Road.)